hate-alert/DE-LIMIT/README.md

 6. **LASER+LR all_but_one::medal_sports:**
 	This setting consists of training a logistic regression model on the LASER embeddings of the dataset.
 The dataset from other languages are also used to train the LR model.
 Refer to `LASER+LR` folder for the codes and usage instructions.

-### :tada: :tada: BERT models will be available [here](https://huggingface.co/Hate-speech-CNERG).
-Be sure to check it out :tada: :tada:.

 ### Blogs and github repos which we used for reference :angel: